GSA-TTS/identity-site/_pages/help.md

 code, which you will need to enter into the security code field in order to be logged in securely.

-### What do I do if my password doesn’t work or I forget it?
+### What do I do if my password doesn't work or I forget it?

-If you don’t know your password, the link to reset it is on the sign-in page.
+If you don't know your password, the link to reset it is on the sign-in page.
 Enter your email address to receive a link to reset your password.
-Once you follow the link, you’ll be asked to enter a new password.
+Once you follow the link, you'll be asked to enter a new password.
 Reconfirm that you have your phone (the one you will use to receive one-time passcodes).

-After you’ve successfully signed into login.gov after resetting your password, login.gov will give you a personal key.
+After you've successfully signed into login.gov after resetting your password, login.gov will give you a personal key.
 The personal key is to be used in the event you forget your password or don't have your phone with you.
 Make a note of it and store it separately from your phone.